-Fang et al. first [13] reported graphene quantum dot (GQD)-assisted dye-sensitized TiO2 photoelectrodes demonstrating an efficiency of 6.10%, making 19.6% enhancement with GQD inclusion.
-Fan et al. [14] reported a TiO2/ graphene nanocomposite-based DSSC with 5.77% efficiency, which is a 25% enhancement over graphene-free cell.
+Fang et al. first [14] reported graphene quantum dot (GQD) assisted dye sensitized TiO2 photoelectrodes demonstrating an efficiency of 6.10%, making 19.6% enhancement with GQD inclusion.
+Fan et al. [15] reported a TiO2/graphene nanocomposite-based DSSC with 5.77% efficiency which is a 25% enhancement over graphene-free cell.
 This efficiency improvement is attributed to reduced electrode-electrolyte interfacial resistance, diminished charge recombination rates, enhanced light scattering, and the enhancement of charge transport resulting from the addition of graphene.
-Pattarith et al. [15] report a higher efficiency of 9.15% for the cell optimized using graphene, benefiting from enhanced dye loading, improved electronic conductivity, and reduced recombination.
-For optimized TiO2 photoelectrodes with RGO and graphene, Tang et al. [16] achieved a stateof-the-art efficiency of 11.8% for optimized TiO2 photoelectrodes with reduced graphene oxide (RGO) and graphene.
-The reported higher efficiency is related to enhance light scattering and the increased surface area for dye adsorption.
-Murugesan et al. reported various nanocomposites to fabricate the photoanodes in DSCs.
-The study revealed an efficiency of 8.76%, for the amine-grafted TiO2 nanowires and graphene nanocomposite photoanodes [17] and an efficiency of 8.18% was achieved using ethylenediamine functionalized graphene oxide (GO/NH2), titania nanotubes (TiO2 NTs), and 3 wt.% of Ag nanoparticle-based photoanodes [18].
-The same researcher was able to achieve relatively higher power conversion efficiencies of 6.78% [19], 5.42% [20], and 5.11% [21] using various nanocomposites for the photoanodes.
-Table 1 summarizes the photovoltaic parameters of the state-of-the-art DSCs reported based on various architectures of TiO2 and graphene.
+Pattarith.
+K et al. [16], report higher efficiency of 9.15% for the cell optimized using graphene, benefiting from enhanced dye loading, improved of electronic conductivity, and reduced recombination.
+For an optimized TiO2 photoelectrodes with RGO and graphene, Tang.
+B et al. [17] achieved a state-of-the-art efficiency of 11.8% for optimized TiO2 photoelectrodes with reduced light scattering and the increased surface area for dye adsorption.
+The above efficiencies have been reported using problematic liquid electrolytes and ambient 1000 W m-2 irradiance.

-The performance of a DSSC or any other solar cell mainly depends on the intensity of photon flux/solar irradiation incident to the cell.
+The performance of a DSSC or any other solar cell mainly depends on the intensity of photon flux /solar irradiation incident to the cell.
 In nature, sunlight intensity does not remain constant throughout the day or year.
-Some studies have

-Table 1 The values for the open-circuit voltage (V{oc}) , short-circuit current density (J{sc}) , fill factor (ff), and PCE of the DSCs prepared with various electrode configurations using graphene and TiO2 shown that the efficiency of traditional Si-based solar cells decreases with the decreasing irradiance level [27, 28].
-Only a few studies have been focused on investigating the performance of quasi-solid-state DSSCs as a function of light intensity [29].
-In addition, to our knowledge, there are no reported studies focused on investigating the performance of graphene-incorporated photoanode-based quasi-solid-state DSSC.
+Some studies have shown that the efficiency of traditional Si-based solar cells decreases with the decreasing irradiance level [18, 19].
+Only a few studies have been focused on investigating the performance of quasi-solid state DSSCs as a function of light intensity [20].
+In addition, to our knowledge, there are no reported studies focused on investigating the performance of graphene-incorporated photoanode-based quasi-solid state DSSC.
 Therefore, it is very important to investigate DSSC performance variation with the light intensity in order to estimate the power generation at different times of the day.